nanoy42/django-voting-app/docs/administration.rst

 When a vote is ready, you cannot make the vote not ready again (you have to delete it and start again).

+To make a vote ready, you can use the action ont the admin panel or go to the administrators index of votes.
 See results
 ###########